ProfessorJames/quizpro/README.md

 \
 &nbsp;

+# Testing

+## Bugs

+1. Category list of options - when dynamically generating the dropdown list of category options these were too long and going off the page.
+Fix.

+## Unfixed-Bugs

 # Deployment

 After writing and committing the code to GitHub, the project was deployed using the following GitHub deployment steps: